jwatte/C4EngineExamples/Readme.md

 ## How to compile the examples and use the CMake template
 1. Decide if you want to make the C4 Engine code a part of your project.
     * If you plan to share your application source code publicly or with entities that do not hold a C4 license, then you are probably not allowed to make the C4-Engine code and resources part of it; or If you do not plan to modify the C4 Engine code, then you can place the Engine Code and Data at any accessible location and possibly share it amongst your projects.
     * If you plan to modify the C4 code as part of your project, then it is advisable to copy the Engine Code and Data to a location in your source directory.
-It allows for source versioning control and makes it easy for IDEs to detect the source files.
+It allows source versioning control and makes it easy for IDEs to detect the source files.
 Your project folder structure will then look like this:
 ```
             |v MyGame
               |> cmake